 The power of a mock-up is given by its precision.
 A precise mock-up is the result of a precise wax-up transfer.
 In order to satisfy these two requirements we must take a good impression of the wax-up and a good transfer composite material.
 In this short article steps 7 and 8 will be described, namely the impression of the wax-up and the transfer of the wax-up inside the mouth using DMG products – Honigum silicone – heavy, putty and light, and Luxatemp composite.
-The chief complaint of the patient was – “I would like a brighter and more beautiful smile´´.
-The initial pictures of the patient: portrait, 6 images and intramural view, 10 images.
+The chief complaint of the patient was – “I would like a brighter and more beautiful smile”.
+The initial pictures of the patient: portrait, 6 images and intra-oral view, 10 images.

-Img.
-2 – Based on the dentist´s analysis of the smile and the chief complaint of the patient, the clinician will provide the dental technician with all the information needed for a personalized wax-up (length, volume, shape, position, etc).
-On the patient´s wax-up, the dentist will be able to check the quality of the result and do fine adjustments if necessary.
+Based on the dentist’s analysis of the smile and the chief complaint of the patient, the clinician will provide the dental technician with all the information needed for a personalized wax-up (length, volume, shape, position, etc).
+On the patient’s wax-up, the dentist will be able to check the quality of the result and do fine adjustments if necessary.
 Now the next level has to be very precise – the impression of the wax-up.
 The get a very accurate impression of the wax-up at least two things have to be accomplished: a very well finished wax-up and a very precise impression material.

-Img.
-3 – For the impression of the wax-up the HONIGUM PUTTY and HONIGUM LIGHT materials were used.
+For the impression of the wax-up the Honigum putty and Honigum light materials were used.
 For a very precise impression the wash technique was used.
 With a no. 15 blade, all the silicone material correspondent with the buccal gingiva needs to be removed.
 This stage is very important if we want to obtain a very clean mock-up.
 If the silicone is precisely cut, there will be no excess in the composite material, covering of the gingiva and the aspect of the mock-up will be very close to the final outcome of the restoration.
 The hardness of the set putty Honigum offers a real advantage to get a very accurate mock-up.

-As a composite material I used Luxatemp because it is easy to work with, it has enough working time and the gel phase offers enough time to remove the gingival excess.
+As a composite material I used Luxatemp (DMG) because it is easy to work with, it allows enough working time to remove the gingival excess.
 Nice glossy surface after the setting time.
 Natural value of the material – A1 and Bleach

-Img.
-6 – This is the aspect of the mock-up immediately after the removal of the silicone key.
-For this case I used Bleach colour.
+This is the aspect of the mock-up immediately after the removal of the silicone key.
+For this case I used Bleach color.
 No polishing procedures were done for this mock-up.
 The producer recommends that the silicone key be removed from the mouth during the elastic phase in the period of 2-3 minutes after start of mixing.
 From my clinical experience I find that the material should be left 5-7 minutes to get a better glossy surface and mock-up precision.
-The glossy surface of the mock-up is very important for the patient´s feeling during the “test drive´´ of our smile design.
+The glossy surface of the mock-up is very important for the patient’s feeling during the “test drive” of our smile design.
 Also, as it can be seen in the images, the gingival limits of the mock-up are very good and no excess of the material is on the gingiva.